Provider Access Online

 Claims MUST INCLUDE the 11-digit NDC, in addition to the CPT/HCPCS code and units.
 The NDC dispensing quantity and the NDC unit of measurement are also mandatory.
 NDC information can be obtained from the drug invoice and/or package information.

 Please ensure applicable claims contain the required NDC information to avoid rejection of your claims.
 For guidance on billing NDCs, please click here.
 Additional billing information can also be found within the eMedNY New York State Medicaid General Billing Guidelines Manual.

 UPDATE: Fully Integrated Duals Advantage (FIDA) Provider Training

-Providers participating in the FIDA Demonstration are required to complete provider training on a number of key subjects.
-Earlier this year, participating FIDA providers were informed of the availability of the first FIDA training, FIDA Overview Training.
-Starting this week, four additional training modules are now available at https://fida.resourcesforintegratedcare.com.
+Providers participating in the FIDA Demonstration are encouraged to complete provider training on a number of key subjects.
 The training offers education on FIDA and also addresses the special needs of this vulnerable population, with the goal of ensuring the delivery of quality care to FIDA participants.
-The additional courses are as follows:
+The courses are as follows: